G3RMenon/Diabetes-LLA-Risk-Prediction/README.md

 3. Predictive Modeling: Implements six machine learning classifiers  to predict amputation risk

 4. Model Interpretability (SHAP): Uses SHAP (SHapley Additive exPlanations) values to extract global feature importance, verifying that systemic markers like blood glucose and C-reactive protein (CRP) are the primary drivers of amputation risk rather than localized wound size

+### Citation

+If you find this repository or code useful in your research, please consider citing the following paper:

+Menon, G. R., Jose, S. A., Jose, S., Thomas, J. K., & Jirawattanapanit, A. (2026).
+Predicting lower limb amputation risk based on clinical factors and wound characteristics using machine learning.
+Physica Scripta, 101, Article 105004

+Data Source Acknowledgment: The clinical dataset (shq_data.csv) used in this repository is publicly available